Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 **Default:** `off`

+{% endif_version %}

 ### cluster_max_payload

-This sets the maximum compressed payload size allowed to be sent across from CP to DP in Hybrid mode.
-Default is 16MB - 16 * 1024 * 1024.
+This sets the maximum payload size allowed to be sent across from CP to DP in Hybrid mode Default is 4Mb - 4 * 1024 * 1024 due to historical reasons

-**Default:** `16777216`
+**Default:** `4194304`

 ---